erikmack/chef-portage-snapshot/README.md

 Note that if your DISTDIR and PKGDIR are under PORTDIR, then the symlink change will orphan those old files.
 This can be a natural way to keep old stuff from accumulating.
 If you're not okay with this, just change your DISTDIR and PKGDIR to be outside of PORTDIR.

-A future enhancement will allow deleting all snapshots except the newest N snapshots, so the disk won't fill over time.
+A cleaning feature, enabled by default, deletes all but the newest three snapshots.
+This keeps the recipe from filling your disk over time with snapshots.
+At this time, "newest" is determined by sorting the directories under the snapshots directory and taking the latest ones, which requires that your basename is in a date-sortable format (e.g.  portage-20131009) like Gentoo publishes them.

 Requirements
 ------------